 7. Brooke Fitts

-Brooke Fitts is a Seattle lifestyle photographer boasting a huge range of photographic subject: food, drink, interior design, architecture, friends, children, animals, nature, and more.
-Her visual stories are whimsical, impeccably styled, and always evoke an idea about the way the world could be.
+Brooke Fitts is a Seattle lifestyle photographer boasting many photographic subjects: food, drink, interior design, architecture, friends, children, animals, nature, and more.
+Her visual stories are whimsical, impeccably styled, and always evoke an idea about how the world could be.
 They encourage you to dream, as well as see people, ideas, and even brands differently.

 Her photos tell stories about finding a way for consumerism to function without greed, as it should be about living a better life.
 For example, consider how much more beautiful the baker you bought your bread from would appear if they were also your friend.
 Brooke is a moving, brilliant photographer.

-Melissa O’Hearn’s photographs look for sources of mystery and myth building in everyday life.
-Nothing is below her ability to look for stories and ancient patterns in the everyday: a plastic bag which is photographed as if it is the birth sack out of which a fresh pineapple is born, or two women who seem as if they’re joined by their long hair.
+Melissa O’Hearn’s photographs look for sources of mystery and myth-building in everyday life.
+In fact, nothing escapes her ability to look for stories and ancient patterns in the everyday: a plastic bag which is photographed as if it is the birth sack out of which a fresh pineapple is born, or two women who seem as if their long hair joins them.

-Her photos are edgy and yet never trying to stand above her viewer.
+Her photos are edgy and yet never try to stand above her viewer.
 Whether she’s shooting shoes, jewelry, people, or hilarious vignettes, she does so with impeccable style and grace — equal parts comedy and tragedy.
-Like most of the photographers on this list, she’s an excellent documentarian.
+Like many of the photographers on this list, she’s also an excellent documentarian.

 9. Ben Jenkins

 His product photos are also quite dynamic, using impeccably selected contrasting colors, interesting patterns, and an almost liquid sense of motion, even when he’s essentially shooting still-life images.
-He’s a skilled storyteller in his own right.
+Ben’s undoubtedly a skilled storyteller, perhaps stemming from his time as a photojournalist.